 An analysis of accounting transactions is the first step of the recording process of the accounting cycle, which is the foundation of accounting types.

 This is the process of analyzing business transactions to determine their effects on the book.
-Therefore, business analysis ensures that the accounting equation stays in balance after each transaction is completed.
+Therefore, business analysis ensures that the accounting equation stays balanced after completing each transaction.

-In order to identify and analyze transactions, accountants need to do some assessments.
+To identify and analyze transactions, accountants need to do some assessments.
 Identifying transactions means determining if a transaction exists and whether or not it is relevant to the business.
 After the transaction has been identified, it is then analyzed.

 In accounting, transactions must involve at least one of the below-mentioned two categories.

 A business uses debit and credit effects to record any transaction.
-These double-entry procedures keep the accounting equation in balance.so, when John invests cash, the capital and cash account increase because, at this stage, money, and capital are coming into the business.
-On the other hand, when a truck has been purchased, truck(asset) accounts will increase because the company has capital and fixed assets to operate its business.
+These double-entry procedures keep the accounting equation in balance.
+So when John invests cash, the capital and cash account increase because, at this stage, money, and capital are coming into the business.
+On the other hand, when a truck has been purchased, truck(asset) accounts will increase, and cash(asset) account will decrease.

 The last step of analyzing transactions is to identify the amounts to be recorded on the debit and credit sides of an entry.
 For example, in the above example, if capital was invested Rs.10,00,000, then debit will be given to the cash account with Rs.10,00,000, and credit is given to the capital account with the same amount.